UMAprotocol/UMIPs/UMIPs/umip-draft_alt_price_identifiers.md

   -  Quote Currency: AAVE
   -  Intended Collateral Currency: AAVE
   -  Scaling Decimals: 18
-  -  Rounding: Round to nearest 18 decimal places (nineteenth decimal place digit >= 5 rounds up and < 5 rounds down)
+  -  Rounding: Round to nearest 6 decimal places (seventh decimal place digit >= 5 rounds up and < 5 rounds down)
   -  Does the value of this collateral currency match the standalone value of the listed quote currency?: YES
   -  Is your collateral currency already approved to be used by UMA financial contracts?: In progress